Form 1099 for Nonprofits: How and Why to Issue One

 - Cost of current life insurance protection (report on Form W-2 or Form 1099-R)

-- Payments to tax-exempt organizations including tax-exempt trusts (IRAs, HSAs, Archer MSAs, and Coverdell ESAs), the United States, a state government, the District of Columbia, a U.S. possession, or a foreign government
+- Payments to tax-exempt organizations, including tax-exempt trusts (IRAs, HSAs, Archer MSAs, and Coverdell ESAs), the United States, a state government, the District of Columbia, a U.S. possession, or a foreign government

 What is a W-9 and how does it relate to Form 1099?

-A W-9 is a simple form that you ask contracted workers to fill out so you have the information you need to issue them a 1099.
+IRS Form W-9 is a simple form that you ask contracted workers to fill out so you have the information you need to issue them a 1099.
 It also allows the IRS to match up each Form 1099 that you report with the right contracted individual’s tax returns.

 Form W-9 is only one page long, and it asks for the following information:

-- Business and/or Individual’s Name and Address
+- Business and/or individual’s name and address

-- Social Security Number (for sole proprietorships and individuals)
+- Social Security Number (for sole proprietorships and individuals) or Tax ID Number (for applicable business entities)

 What information do you need to issue a 1099?